CATALYST Staff in Washington, D.C.

 Dr. Faramand was awarded the Meritorious Honor Award by the US Department of State in November 2000, for demonstrating the highest dedication to the improvement of the health status of Palestinian women and children.

 Edward W. Abel

 Edward Abel has worked in the areas of international family planning and reproductive health for the past 25 years.
 During this time, Mr. Abel has worked in 27 countries assisting in-country counterparts to successfully develop and adopt improved policies for social services, and to advocate for increased resources to support those policies.
-Mr. Abel's particular fields of technical expertise are: program management, policy analysis, computer modeling, strategic planning, and developing and delivering high-level policy presentations.
-Some of the key issues to which he has applied this expertise include population growth, maternal and child nutrition, reproductive health, environment, and financing of family planning programs.
+Mr. Abel's particular areas of technical expertise are in the areas of program management, policy analysis, computer modeling, strategic planning, and developing and delivering high-level policy presentations.
+Some of the key issue areas for which he has applied this expertise include population growth, maternal and child nutrition, reproductive health, environment, and financing of family planning programs

-Mr. Abel's experience in the corporate world include Group Manager, Computer Applications Division, The Futures Group International, Glastonbury, Connecticut, where he managed all aspects of computer applications throughout the organization including software development, hardware, software and network support, and development and maintenance of corporate intranet sites.
-As Senior Research Analyst at The Futures Group, Mr. Abel marketed, designed and developed corporate software applications for internal and client use.
+Mr. Abel's experience in the corporate world included Group Manager, Computer Applications Division, The Futures Group, International, Glastonbury, Connecticut, where he managed all aspects of computer applications throughout the organization including software development, hardware, software and network support, and development and maintenance of corporate intranet sites.
+As Senior Research Analyst, The Futures Group, Glastonbury, Connecticut, Abel marketed, designed and developed corporate software applications for internal and client use.